jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 # => Hello, User1!
 ```

-So code-wise, we might have something like the following:
+So code-wise, I might have something like the following:

 ##### main.rb
 ```ruby